Skip to content

 • Unified Access: Intelligently handles both property access (State.map) and functional access (State.map()), allowing for cleaner, more flexible code styles.

-• Type Inference: Infers types through nested expressions including map, fold, let...in, and if-then-else.
+• Type Inference: Infers types through nested expressions including map, fold, let...in, if-then-else, and match expressions.

 • Smart Leniency: Expressions of Unknown type (e.g. x.implementation.(path())) are accepted without false errors.